who-owns-lausanne/who-owns-lausanne/README.md

 We contacted the _service du secrétariat général et cadastre_ of the city of Lausanne on Friday, 2 November.
 They confirmed that the data is available for free for students – in general.
 However, the responsible person was out of office and will reach back to us on Monday.

-We esteem the size of the composite datasets to be of several hundred MB at most, therefore, it will comfortably fit within the memory of a single machine.
+We estimate the size of the composite datasets to be of several hundred MB at most.
+Therefore, it will comfortably fit into the memory of a single machine.
-Regarding the first dataset, the map.lausanne.ch API returns xml formatted data, but the format for the bulk data export still needs to be negotiated with the owners.
+Regarding the first dataset, the map.lausanne.ch API returns `XML` formatted data, but the format for the bulk data export still needs to be negotiated with the administration.
 The second dataset is available in several [GIS](https://en.wikipedia.org/wiki/Geographic_information_system) formats, such as MIF/MID (MapInfo), Shapefile, DXF.

-Although our datasets are of geographical nature, we should be able to perform much of our processing without the need of geographical databases.
+Although our datasets are of geographical nature, we should be able to perform much of the processing without the need of geographical databases.
-We can, for example, find the biggest owners by simply ranking them by number of parcels owned.
+We can, for example, find the most important real estate owners by simply ranking them by number of parcels owned.
-To refine the analysis, however, we could want to include informations about the buildings surface area and position in our evaluation model, which would require a finer utilization of geographical data.
+To refine the analysis, however, we might want to include information about the building's surface area and position in our evaluation model.
+This would require a finer utilisation of geographical data.

 ## A list of internal milestones up until project milestone 2
  - Week 45: Get the data from the administration and start cleaning.